5 steps in your DWI arrest: Now what happens?

 - Do the attorney’s in the firm work as a team?

 - What kind of resources does your firm have compared to other firms?

 Prosecutors usually use the breath or blood test as their focal point in evidence in DWI cases.
 A defense attorney that has experience in DWI cases should know the science and procedures in these cases better than the police officers and prosecutors.
-A DWI Specialist like those at Trichter & Murphy understand the tests’ flaws and how to expose them before a jury in a persuasive way.
+A DWI Specialist like those at Trichter & LeGrand understand the tests’ flaws and how to expose them before a jury in a persuasive way.